 The best effort internet is about the equal treatment of data traffic being transmitted over the internet, i.e. that the 'best efforts' are made to carry data, no matter what it contains, which application transmits the data ("application-agnosticism"), where it comes from or where it goes.
-The benefits of the best effort internet notably include the separation between application and network layers of the internet.
+The benefits of the best effort internet notably include the separation between applications running over the internet.
 This separation enables innovation of applications independent of the ISP, thereby enhancing end-user choice.